Ethan Will Taylor

 NIH Postdoc (Medicinal Chemistry), University of Arizona, 1986-1987

-Research interests and activities of the Taylor lab encompass areas ranging from structural bioinformatics, molecular modeling and drug design, to applied molecular biotechnology, nanotechnology and virology.
+Research interests and activities of the Taylor lab encompass areas ranging from structural bioinformatics, molecular modeling and drug design, to applied molecular biotechnology, nanotechnology and virology, with a special focus on the biochemistry of the dietary trace element selenium.

 (from a total of over 80 research articles and book chapters)